 The Paneer holds its shape even after cooking, which is best to make the side dish and has a great chewy texture.

 How does this Paneer Mutter Masala taste like?

 This simple Indian side dish recipe tastes extremely delicious, with bold Indian flavors.
-The paneer has the soft and chewy texture and tastes rich and creamy.
+The paneer has a soft and chewy texture and tastes rich and creamy.
 The curry retains the green pea’s, natural mild sweetness.

-If you think about any Indian curry, this is how it does tastes like.
+If you think about any Indian curry, this is how it does taste like.
 If you are recently exploring Indian cuisine after your recent visit to the Indian restaurant, this is probably the curry recipe you should start with.

 This restaurant-style matar paneer recipe needs a few authentic Indian ingredients.
 We will see where to get them and its substitutions available.

-Green peas-You may use this universal ingredient as fresh or frozen.
-You can get the store bought frozen peas and reserve it for up to 4 months.
+Green peas.
+You may use this universal ingredient as fresh or frozen.
+You can get the store-bought frozen peas and reserve it for up to 4 months.

-Red chili powder-You cannot find any Indian recipe without this super important ingredient.
+Red chili powder.
+You cannot find any Indian recipe without this super important ingredient.
 This is the sole ingredient for making any Indian recipe hot and gives a nice reddish tint to the dish.
 If this is not available to you.
 You may use paprika and cayenne powder.

-The whole Spices– I have used cinnamon and aniseed for the flavor.
+The whole Spices.
+I have used cinnamon and aniseed for the flavor.
 The whole spices have to be fried in oil for the rich aroma.
 But you may use half a teaspoon garam masala instead.
 If you are substituting whole spices with garam masala powder, sprinkle on the gravy at the final stages of cooking.

-Ginger and garlic-I have used them as grated in this recipe, which gives a robust flavor.
-But you may also use the store bought ginger garlic paste for the quick cooking.
+Ginger and garlic.
+I have used them as grated in this recipe, which gives a robust flavor.
+But you may also use the store-bought ginger garlic paste for the quick cooking.